 Our other exciting arrivals weren't quite here yet as of this writing, but we added them to the club during this past school year.
-Matt Lawrence will be starting this fall as a tenure-track Assistant Professor of Sociology.
-Matt received his PhD from Yale and has taught at both strong statistical foundations.
-Erica Morrell is another C3 Fellow, part of the 3rd cohort in this program which will enter the College this fall.
+Matt Lawrence will be starting this fall as a tenuretrack Assistant Professor of Sociology.
+Matt received his PhD from Yale and has taught at both Princeton and Reed College.
+His work focuses on higher education, family, and inequality.
+This means he will be able to take over some of the courses Peggy is leaving behind.
+Furthermore, Matt's specialty in quantitative methods will allow the department to expand its methodological offerings, providing our students will strong statistical foundations.
+Erica Morrell is another C3 Fellow, part of the 3^{rd} cohort in this program which will enter the College this fall.
 She attended the University of Michigan, where her PhD studied the sociology food, inequality, and environmental justice movements.